tmp2tmp/eee/docs/README.md

 - Virtual functions are implemented as function objects:
   - function pointers are easily implemented as function object pointers.
   - specialized functions can be confined and controlled more conveniently than of global/module function symbols which have only namespace as a confining measure.
-  - you can take advantage of OOP features : &nbsp; polymorphism, inheritance
   - OOP features can be taken advantage of: &nbsp; polymorphism, inheritance
     [Replacing virtual functions at runtime](replacing-virtual-functions.md) is supported.
     gives easy means for [forcing static dispatch](forcing_static_dispatch.md) <!-- accessing individual implementatins -->